 Why is the Refugee Educator Academy critical?

-With more than 84 million forcibly displaced people in the world*, the well-being of refugees is a global crisis.
-Alongside a shortage of teachers and the devastating impact of the COVID-19 pandemic on access to schools and formal learning programs, refugee, displaced, and other marginalized communities find access to quality education limited.
-We are called upon as a global community to attend to the basic human rights of every person worldwide.
-We must offer the promise of a better tomorrow and a brighter future to all of our children, neighbors, and colleagues.
+With more than 103 million forcibly displaced people in the world*, educators must be better prepared to provide quality holistic learning experiences for every learner within increasingly diverse settings.
+Alongside a shortage of teachers and the devastating impact of the COVID-19 pandemic on access to schools and formal learning programs, refugee, displaced, and other historically and systemically marginalized communities find access to quality education limited.
+We must do better.

-The Refugee Educator Academy, founded on quality holistic learning practices for teachers and students alike, offers the potential to address this call.
-We create learning communities that are sustainable, thriving, inclusive, and equitable.
-Furthermore, sustained professional learning opportunities are essential to build the dynamic, informed, skilled teacher workforce required to meet current teaching and learning demands.
-Co-creating professional development resources and opportunities tailored to the needs of educators teaching in refugee displacement, migration, and resettlement contexts is the core purpose of the Refugee Educator Academy.
+The Refugee Educator Academy offers quality holistic learning resources for professional development that inspire educators to approach teaching and learning differently.
+We create learning communities that are sustainable, thriving, inclusive, and equitable, modeling practices for schools, community programs, and institutions that improve experiences and outcomes for learners.
+Sustained professional learning opportunities are essential to build the dynamic, informed, skilled teacher workforce required to meet current teaching and learning demands within challenging and complex education ecosystems.
+Co-creating professional development resources and opportunities tailored to the needs of educators teaching in refugee displacement, crisis, migration, and resettlement contexts is the core purpose of the Refugee Educator Academy.

 How can I participate in the Refugee Educator Academy as an educator?